 Dan Wile, beloved husband and therapist, died on March 18th, 2020.

-Daniel B. Wile, nationally and internationally known founder and developer of Collaborative Couple Therapy, died in his Oakland home on Wednesday, March 18, after a long struggle with heart failure.
-With a PhD from the University of California, Berkeley in 1966, Dan went on to a distinguished career as a teacher, author, and therapist.
+Daniel B. Wile, nationally and internationally known founder and developer of Collaborative Couple Therapy, died in his Oakland California home on Wednesday, March 18, after a long struggle with heart failure.
+With a PhD from the University of California, Berkeley in 1966, Dan went on to a distinguished career as a therapist, author and teacher.

-Dan participated in the training of graduate students in the Clinical Psychology Program at UC Berkeley as they learned to do couples therapy and he co-taught the primary couples therapy course for three years.
+Dan made memorable contributions to students in Berkeley’s Clinical Psychology program by co-teaching the primary Couples Therapy graduate course for three years, and participating for many years in the supervision of graduate students as they learned to do couples therapy.
 He gave training workshops in the U.S. and internationally over several decades, a seminal influence on many generations of clinicians.
-With his wife, he also gave workshops for couples all over the country.
+With Dorothy, he also gave workshops for couples all over the country.

-Dan developed a signature method he called doubling, talking for each partner in the couple as if her were that person, reframing their attack or withdrawal in words that would foster an intimate conversation between them, the primary goal of Collaborative Couple Therapy.
-His theory and practice empowered clients to have their say about every aspect of their therapy, giving the therapist the benefit of each partner’s input.
+Dan developed a signature method he called doubling, talking for each partner in the couple as if he were that person, reframing their attack or withdrawal with words that would foster an intimate conversation between them, the primary goal of Collaborative Couple Therapy.
+His theory and practice encouraged clients to have their say about every aspect of their therapy, empowering partners and giving the therapist the benefit of each partner’s input.
 In creating a more equal, less hierarchical relationship between the therapist and partners, he modeled a relationship of equality within the couple.

-Surviving Dan is his wife Dorothy Kaufmann, whom he met in 2007, her son Steven, his sister and brother-in-law, Eleanor and Stephen Bulova, their children, Peter Bulova and Susan O’Donnell, and his former wife, Joanne Wile.
+Dan Wile is survived by his wife Dorothy Kaufmann, whom he met in 2007, her son Steven McCall, Dan’s sister and brother-in-law, Eleanor and Stephen Bulova, their children, Peter Bulova and Susan O’Donnell, and his former wife, Joanne Wile.

-John and Julie Gottman talking about the Dan Wile technique
+John and Julie Gottman talk about the Dan Wile technique: